athanclark/security-plus-notes/Summary/4-network-security-devices-design-and-technology.md

 - anomaly-based compared to some baseline
 - signature-based compared to well-known attacks
 - behavior-based by watching abnormal actions of processes and programs - alerts user
+  - better than anomaly-based and signature based by being adaptive & proactive, not reactive
 - heuristic monitoring via experience-based techniques

 ### Intrusion Prevention System